COS-IN/iluvatar-faas/src/Ilúvatar/docs/TODOs/BUGS.md

 After an experiment (~ 1 hour running) the CPU usage of the worker is higher than at the start.
 Is this the container manager worker thread?
 What can be done?

-## Enforce CPU limits

-Functions can request a specific number of CPU cores to have access to when executing.
-Currently we just use processor shares on cgroups.
-These allow a function to use several cores if nothing else is running on them.
-Bad for a number of reasons.